Learn how to sell and how to win a sale.

 Learn how to sell effortlessly by choosing customers who need what you sell right now.

 2. Stop trying to sell.
-Instead, find people who need what you have.
+Instead, find those who need what you have.

 Quite often prospective customers become obvious when you take the time to profile those who have already bought.
 What do your company's best customers look like?
 How do your closest competitors top customers compare?
 With this in mind, look around - survey the market place.
 Who else looks the same?
 If they look the same, they are likely to be grappling with similar issues to those that your product or service addresses.
 This is how to sell what people need.

-3. Instead of making a sales pitch, aim to have a grown up conversation.
+3. Instead of pitching, prepare to have a grown up conversation.

 Determine customer situations, needs, driving factors, obstacles, and resources.
 Become the customers servant in pursuit of whatever is most pressing for the customer.
 If your stuff doesn't help, make an introduction to something or someone that can.
 If your stuff doesn't fit their current picture, don't waste energy trying to paint it.
-Learn how to sell your truthfulness and integrity.
+Sell your truthfulness and integrity.

 4. Never, never, never give in.